-While many of these weird symptoms are just uncomfortable or annoying, there are many joys during pregnancy.
+While many of these weird symptoms are just uncomfortable or annoying, there are many joys during pregnancy in a woman’s life.
 The second trimester I found to be the most enjoyable.

 So good luck on your pregnancy journey.
 Be sure to enjoy all the good moments that happen; it will be over before you know it, even if it feels like a lifetime right now.

 2 thoughts on “10 of the Weirdest Pregnancy Symptoms Ever”

 Vivid dreams and being so sensitive smells are the two things